sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_2.rst

 spreadsheets (``.xlsx`` files), or data files that have been saved in the native file formats for other statistics software, such as SPSS or SAS.

-Whichever file formats you are using, it’s a good idea to create a folder or folders especially for your jamovi data sets and analyses and to make sure you keep these backed up regularly.
+Whichever file formats you are using, it is a good idea to create a folder or folders especially for your jamovi data sets and analyses and to make sure you keep these backed up regularly.